 Cognitive: students will have a firm understanding of the major components of bar examinations, including how to successfully plan and organize answers, structure study time, and assess their independent strengths, as well as areas of challenge, to use in developing a plan for passing state bar exams; Affective: students will appreciate the importance of minimizing personal distractions and completing the commercial preparation course materials during the eight week exam preparation period, and develop a plan of study that will result in passage on the first attempt; and Psychomotor: students will be able to compose properly formatted and structured essays and MPT's under loosely timed conditions after practicing and reviewing essay and MPT questions and answers.
+Professional: students will reflect on why they came to law school, reaffirming their purpose in practicing law and continue developing their own professional identity.
 Attendance: